oreplay/oreplay-backend/README.md

 ```
 # create a new migration called 'CreateUsers'
 bin/cake bake migration CreateUsers
+# create a new migration called 'MyNewMigration' for the 'PluginName' (using -p for plugins)
+bin/cake bake migration MyNewMigration -p PluginName

 # execute the migration on the db
 bin/cake migrations migrate